Maywood, Illinois: Transportation

-Public Transportation
+Public transportation

-The Village of Maywood is served by the Metra commuter railroad Union Pacific/West Line.
+The Village of Maywood is served by the Metra commuter railroad Union Pacific West Line.
 Trains go east to Ogilvie Transportation Center in Chicago and as far west as Elburn, Illinois.
 Travel time from Maywood station to Ogilvie is 22 to 27 minutes.
 There are 13 inbound trains on weekdays, five on Saturdays and four on Sundays.
 Maywood station is in the heart of Maywood's business district.
-Maywood is also served by Melrose Park station, located on the border of Maywood and Melrose Park on the west side of town.
+Maywood is also served by Melrose Park station, located on the border of Maywood and Melrose Park on the west side of town, and portions of the village are closer to the nearby River Forest station.

 Pace Bus serves Maywood with lines and stops throughout the Village.

 Illinois Prairie Path

 The Illinois Prairie Path is a multi-use nature trail for non-motorized public use: it stretches for approximately 61 miles in Cook, DuPage and Kane counties in northeastern Illinois.
 It was the first U.S. rail-to-trail conversion in the nation in the 1960s, adapting a former right-of-way for the old Chicago Aurora & Elgin electric railroad.

 In Maywood, the path runs between North and South Maywood Drive on the west side of town and along the Adams Street right-of way.